New Grading Model Overview- Updated

 Grades you can trust

-An 85% in this model means your student showed up, was prepared, defended their learning, engaged with their faith, and impressed their teacher.
+An 85% in this model means your student showed up, was prepared, defended their learning, and engaged with their faith.

 [cal]